janymuong/alx-interview/0x04-utf8_validation/README.md

 > **Note**
 > WHAT `utf-8` IS:
 >> `UTF-8` stands for "***Unicode Transformation Format 8-bit***".
 Is a widely used character encoding standard for representing text and symbols from the Unicode character set. `Unicode` is a character encoding system that aims to cover the characters and symbols of all the world's written languages, as well as many special symbols used in computing and other fields.
 UTF-8 is one of several encoding schemes used to represent Unicode characters.
-It sloves massive compatibility issues related to character encodiong.
+It solves for massive incompatibility related to character encodiong in computing.

 ### Adoption
 UTF-8 has become the dominant character encoding for text data on the internet and in many software applications.
 It is widely supported by various programming languages, operating systems, and web standards.
 Its flexibility, efficiency, and multilingual support have contributed to its widespread adoption in the digital world.